Maine officials lift shelter-in-place order as search for mass shooting suspect continues

 “We’re going to be all over the place,” Sauschuck said.
 “That’s not saying that we know that the individual is in this house, you know, in that house or they’re in that swath of land, this acreage.”

-Authorities say Card, 40, who has firearms training, opened fire at the bar and a bowling alley Wednesday in Lewiston, Maine's second-largest city about 15 miles (24 kilometers) from Bowdoin.
+Authorities say Card, 40, who has firearms training, opened fire at the bar and a bowling alley Wednesday in Lewiston, Maine's second-largest city.

 Police and other law enforcement officers were spotted in several areas around the region on Friday.
 Divers searched the water near a boat launch in Lisbon, and a farming business in the same town.
 At points throughout the day, police vehicles were seen speeding through several towns, lights flashing and sirens blaring.